jakobzhao/geog4572/labs/lab03/readme.md

 ![](img/map4-1.jpg)

 Let's do something about that default blue and thematically style our data to these polygons useful by turning them into a choropleth layer.
 The `counties.geojson` file contains numbers of cell towers in each county, calculated in QGIS.
-To symbolize the counties  by the number of counties, we will use the `style` option that contains styling properties.
+To symbolize the counties by the number of cell towers, we will use the `style` option that contains styling properties.

 ### 3.1 Set a sequential color palette

 The first step is to set up a function to create classification breaks.
 One way to hard code the colors is to make the color scheme via QGIS, selecting some classification rule like Jenk's Natural Breaks, and copy the break numbers as well as color value.
 Or you can check out a color ramp from [colorbrewer2.org]().
 In this lab, you will use `chroma.js` to dynamically create an array of colors.
-Since the number of cell tower in each county is ordered data that progress from low to high, we will use a sequential color palette `OrRd` (meaning from Orange to Red).
-Then, we develop a `setColor` function that returns the color value using the number of cell tower lying in a county.
+Since the number of cell towers in each county is ordered data that progress from low to high, we will use a sequential color palette `OrRd` (meaning from Orange to Red).
+Then, we develop a `setColor` function that returns the color value using the number of cell towers within a county.
 Add the following code snippet in the `script` element.

 ```js
 // Create an array of colors